mertall/QEOT/README.md

 # QEOT
 Qualitative Evaluation of Text for Cleaner Knowledge Base

-Created 2 preprocessing models, that can be used by any UNIX and LINUX system.
+Created 2 preprocessing models, that can be used by any UNIX and DOS system.

 Also developed an 'understandability' metric.